 Above all, it saves time.
 Loads of it.
 With this integration, all of your data will remain in Miro with new tasks created by Unito in Wrike.
 If you then update details in a synced Miro card, you’ll see those same updates appear in your task automatically.
 Unito is great for customizing and personalizing individual use cases, so you can also add conditions and multiple actions through the rules section (described below).

 - If you need some inspiration for your Miro board, here’s a template we created for the Miroverse!

 - Check out our integration overviews of Miro and Wrike to review their capabilities.
-Our Miro integration is still in beta, so if you have any suggestions on what you’d like to see in the future, don’t hesitate to let us know.

 - If you need help connecting Wrike and Unito, here’s an article on how to add Wrike Sync by Unito to your workspace.

 Step 1: Connect your Miro board and Wrike project to Unito